Education in Sri Lanka

 28.3% and phone users in 2017 105%, website users 32% in 2017.
 Education plays a major part in the life and culture of the country, which dates back to 543 BC.
 Sri Lanka's modern educational system modeled after Christian missionary system was brought about by its integration into the British Empire in the 19th century.
 Education currently falls under the control of both the Central Government and the Provincial Councils, with some responsibilities lying with the Central Government and the Provincial Council having autonomy for others.
-Education institutions with a tradition dating back to 5 BC are largely ignored by the state.

 The Human Rights Measurement Initiative (HRMI) finds that Sri Lanka is fulfilling 95.5% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Sri Lanka's income level, the nation is achieving 97.7% of what should be possible based on its resources (income) for primary education and 93.3% for secondary education.